 Iain Campbell has been fascinated by mountains for as long as he can remember.
 It was while travelling the Tibetan section of the Silk Route that he was inspired to follow the course of the Indus, one of the great rivers of the Indian subcontinent, which runs from its source in Tibet to its mouth near Karachi in Pakistan.
-This mammoth journey has been documented in his second book, From The Lion's Mouth – here are some of his highlights.

 The village of Keti Bandar stands at the mouth of the Indus River © Iain Campbell

 'I had decided to follow the Indus from mouth to source, but it took me some time to work out exactly where I should begin.
 In the end I settled for a town called Keti Bandar, which on my not very accurate map looked to be the furthest south of the small towns built on the Indus delta.'

 Bhit Shah shrine

 The shrine of Shah Abdul Latif, one of Pakistan's most famous poets © Iain Campbell

 'In Sindh, as I made my way north from Karachi up the east bank of the Indus, my journey was measured in shrines.
 In my own way I became a shrine devotee, seeking out the curved domes on the skyline and detouring away from the main road to tiny villages where saints had expired centuries before.
 Thursday night is the night of activity at Sufi shrines, the night before the day of prayers.
 I always tried to make sure I was near an interesting shrine on a Thursday.